ryanmcalpin/bid-master/README.md

 * Navigate to localhost:4200 in a browser

 ## Improvements
-* Create bid preview component
+* Create bid preview component - may need to rethink architecture
 * Implement a way to save and edit bids
 * Implement a way to email or print bid per client's preference